Online Distributionally Robust LLM Alignment via Regression to Relative Reward

 \subsubsection{HH-RLHF Alignment}

-We use \textsc{HH\texorpdfstring{-}{-}RLHF}~\citep{bai2022traininghelpfulharmlessassistant} \emph{only for evaluation} in order to test domain adaptivity.
-Our base policies are Meta LLaMA\mbox{-}3.2\mbox{-}1B\mbox{-}Instruct and LLaMA\mbox{-}3\mbox{-}8B\mbox{-}Instruct.
+We use \textsc{HH\texorpdfstring{-}{-}RLHF}~\cite{bai2022traininghelpfulharmlessassistant} for evaluation in order to test domain adaptivity.
+Our base policies are Meta LLaMA-3.2-1B-Instruct and LLaMA-3-8B-Instruct.
 Rather than fitting on HH pairs, we align the policies on a different source domain: HelpSteer2 prompts scored by the second-stage ArmoRM reward model.
-For each HelpSteer2 prompt we sample $k{=}10$ on-policy candidates with nucleus decoding (temperature $0.7$, top-$p{=}1.0$), deduplicate and length-filter ($\leq$1024 tokens), score all candidates with ArmoRM, and form a single preference pair by taking the highest- vs.\ lowest-scoring completions $(a^+,a^-)$.
+For each HelpSteer2 prompt, we sample \(k=10\) on-policy candidate completions using nucleus decoding (temperature \(0.7\), top-\(p=1.0\)).
+We then deduplicate candidates, filter out responses longer than \(1024\) tokens, score the remaining completions with ArmoRM, and construct a single preference pair by selecting the highest- and lowest-scoring completions \((a^+, a^-)\).
 All variants optimize response-token likelihood conditioned on the prompt under identical context length and training budget.

 We intentionally do not fine-tune on HH-RLHF so it serves as a held-out target domain, allowing us to measure true domain adaptivity under preference shift without any target leakage.
 Improvements on HH-RLHF then reflect robustness of the optimization method rather than memorization or dataset-specific tuning.
 We evaluate zero-shot on a held-out split of \textsc{HH\texorpdfstring{-}{-}RLHF} using the standard pairwise criterion: \emph{Win} is the fraction of pairs where the policy increases the chosen–rejected log-probability margin relative to the reference and \emph{Lose} is the fraction with a negative margin (ties ignored).
 More comprehensive details about these experiments are given in Appendix~\ref{appendix:experiment-training-details}.